horrifyingHorse/SchedSim/readme.md

 ## A `cmake` rant
 > [!TIP]
-> TIP, I am the one that who wants a tip.
+> TIP, I am the one who wants a tip.
 Enlighten me with why `FetchContent_declare` takes years to perform `git clone` of `raysan5/raylib`.
 Even if the shallow clone is set to true.
 I couldn't understant anything that was argued about slow FetchContent on online forums.
 Although any clever workarounds for the same are aprreciated.
 >
 > Including the entire source code and the build files of an external dependency in my project's source was the last thing i wanted to do, but here i am 😕